Last Updated on January 23, 2022

 Nikon D5600 is loaded with a 24.2 MP DX-format sensor that works without an optical low pass filter.
-It is updated version of Nikon D5500 with a variety of new features.
-The major highlight of Nikon D5600 is its SnapBridge compatibility that works with low energy Bluetooth support so that a low power, the constant link can be established with tablet or smartphone.
+It is an updated version of Nikon D5500 with a variety of new features.

 The most interesting addition to Nikon D5600 is its ability to control auto sensitivity directly from Touch Screen.
 With all such features, Nikon D5600 is a decent budget-friendly camera that will not put a hole in your pocket.

 - It has solid JPEG output with impressive RAW image quality.

 - It supports SnapBridge technology for easy sharing of images.

 - Comfortable handgrip.

 - The touchpad is suitable for right eye shooters only.